Posted June 28, 2016

 Today’s Gospel reading (Luke 9: 51-62), or part of it at least, is about discipleship.
 The three men are faced with stark alternatives.
 Either they follow Jesus or they do not.
 The call to discipleship admits of no compromise or delay.
 It’s all or nothing.
 How the three decide will define their eternal future, for only a resolute, single-minded ‘yes’ can qualify a person for the Kingdom of Heaven.
 They must now take their destinies into their hands in a single, irreversible decision.
 Their encounter with Jesus along the way is their ‘existential moment’.

 Is that how we experience discipleship?
 Probably not – at first sight, at least.
 For most of us, the beginning of discipleship was nothing like as dramatic.
 We imbibed our Christian faith with mother’s milk.
-Probably there never was a time when we had to make an option for Jesus that dramatically excluded all other claims, or that required us to make a one-off life-time decision.
+Probably there never was a time when we had to make a once-in-a-lifetime option for Jesus that dramatically excluded all other claims.
 Our response to the gospel was, and is, a process, that plays out over the years, with scarcely a mention of it in the diary.
 Admittedly, a few of us will have experienced existential moments, perhaps at the time of a conversion that required us to make great sacrifices; or when some huge moral dilemma brought our faith to a crisis and placed us in a situation where we had to choose between stark alternatives.
 And there are many Christians today who are being forced to decide whether they will renounce their faith or suffer dire penalties.
 But for the rest of us existential moments appear to be few and far between, or they don’t come at all.
 We manage to be disciples without ever being put in the position of the three men in today’s Gospel reading.
 Or so it seems.

 But maybe we underestimate the importance of the small moral choices that we make every day and our apparently insignificant decisions, our seemingly casual words and actions.
 Maybe our option for God, or our rejection of God, does not take place in one dramatic moment but is spread out over our ordinariness.
 Maybe the decisions that we persuaded ourselves were of little moment, choices that we made thinking that they would fade into oblivion with the passage of time, words that we spoke and things we did in mundane circumstances, were in reality ‘existential moments’ for us.
 Maybe the existential moment confronts us in small choices just as really, and with the same momentous consequences, as it confronted the three men on the way.
 God sees what happens in your heart, and he knows that your ‘existential moments’ do not need to be sensational to be complete and decisive.
 Would St Thérèse have been a more perfect disciple, or her eternity more glorious, if she had had the opportunity of dying a martyr’s death?
 Or would the martyrs appear less radiant in heaven if martyrdom had never actually come their way?